Groups and Reunions Groups and Reunions

 Pass on traditions.
 Use the reunion as an opportunity to teach younger family members about the older generation.
 Did aunts and uncles hold board game tournaments when they were younger?
 Play some after lunch one day.
 Is Grandpa an expert on horses?
 Let him talk to the kids about what he knows.

 Finally - RELAX.
-"Forget about a picture-perfect gathering," says Eileen Ogintz, an expert on reunions and traveling with children.
+"Forget about a picture-perfect gathering," according to an expert on reunions and traveling with children.
 "It's not going to happen, so make this your mantra - 'I am not responsible for everyone's happiness,' and then let it go."
-No matter what happens, Ogintz says, it's being together that counts the most.
-"It always ends up being worth it," she says.
-"Because it's better to catch up here than at a funeral."
+No matter what happens, it's being together that counts the most.
+"It always ends up being worth it, because it's better to catch up here than at a funeral."

 horizontal rule